Ojos del Salado: Geography and geomorphology

 Wind-driven erosion has produced megaripple sand fields on the northern flank.
-Above 6000 m elevation talus-covered slopes and lava flows form the bulk of the surface, while the vast desert plains begin below 5000 m elevation.
+Above 6000 m elevation talus-covered slopes and lava flows form the bulk of the surface, while the desert plains begin below 5000 m elevation.
 The ground above 4000–5600 m elevation is expected to contain permafrost, which is likely continuous at higher elevations and overlaid with a thin active layer.
 Cryoturbation landforms were not conspicuous according to Nagy et al. 2019, presumably because wind-driven phenomena overprint the effects of cryoturbation.
 Mass movements have left traces on the mountain.